 A brand is more than a logo and colors.
-It’s how people feel when they come into contact with a business.
+It builds a bridge between your business and target audience.
 Like human beings, brands have tangible and intangible characteristics that define them.

-When you meet someone, you get a feel for that person almost immediately.
-Some things are visual, such as their hair and the way they dress.
-You learn other things about them by the way they talk or expressions they use.
+When you meet someone, you get an impression of who that person is almost immediately.
+Some qualities are visual, such as their hair and the way they dress.
+You learn other things about them by the way they talk or the expressions they use.

 But you can’t do that without having a brand first.
-Your brand provides all the ingredients – a persona, core values, purpose, emotion.
-This is what people connect to.
+Your brand provides all the ingredients—a persona, core values, purpose, emotion—to build a connection with your audience.